rifkytech/Kurteyki/readme.md

 ## Work List

-* Coupon Code
+* Coupon Code (Not Perfect)
 * Multiple user
 * Review User

 ## Bug

+* when delete
-* when delete, when multiple user.
+* when multiple user

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.